Take ACH Bank Transfer Payments

 This test simulates submitting bank account details and confirming the bank debit authorization for the payment.

-1. Navigate to your test service (default http://localhost:3000).
+1. Navigate to your test service (defaults to http://localhost:3000).

 2. Enter a first and last name.